 **Note: Despite any complimentary services received, all thoughts and opinions remain my own**

-One of the best things about my visit to Portugal in the spring of 2016 was the opportunity to visit beautiful areas such as the Geres National Park and the Douro Wine Valley region, and to stay in various types of accommodation such as in Porto.
-During my trip, I also learned that Portugal has converted many old monasteries into five star lodgings and associated with the Small Luxury Hotels of the World brand.
+Portugal has also converted many old monasteries into five star lodgings and associated with the Small Luxury Hotels of the World brand.
 They are small(ish), intimate, lovingly restored to retain the original features yet not the basics you would expect in their original form.
-I was fortunate enough to experience a night, sleeping in a converted monastery at the Pousada Mosteiro de Amares.
+I was fortunate enough to experience a night in northern Portugal sleeping in luxury in a converted monastery at the Pousada Mosteiro de Amares.

 According to legend, two hermits lived in the village many centuries ago.
-Over several nights they both saw lights on a rock and after investigation, discovered an image of the Virgin Mary – hidden by other hermits to keep her safe as the country was under Muslim occupation.
+Over several nights they both saw lights on a rock and after investigation, discovered an image of the Virgin Mary hidden by other hermits to keep her safe, as the country at that time was under Muslim occupation.
 A small hermitage was constructed to harbour this image, and this in turn attracted pilgrims, leading later to the construction of the village’s very own monastery.

 Pritzker Prize winning architect Eduardo Souto Mouro presented, in 1989, a plan to adapt the premises to a Pousada (accommodation) and works began in 1994, with the opening of the Pousada Mosteiro de Amares in 1997.